German industry wary as Brexit overshadows lavish UK election vows | DW | 11.11.2019

 Another nearly €300 billion is earmarked for a green fund that would target energy and transport networks in order to meet the UK's carbon targets.

 Borrowing vast sums of money at low interest rates, as both Labour and the Tories plan to do, is one thing.
-Tax cuts, or indeed, tax rises is something very different and is an issue which can come to dominate an election campaign.
+Tax cuts, or indeed, tax rises are something very different and are issues that can come to dominate an election campaign.

 On that topic, the Conservatives' aforementioned pledge to raise the higher rate tax threshold is their main promise.
 Labour have yet to publish specific tax plans but Corbyn has said that his party's tax moves will affect 5% of the population, with 95% to benefit from them.